 How do you want to shape the future landscape of cancer research?

-The inherent cellular diversity and complex causes of most cancer types underscore the need to include diverse populations in cancer research.
+The inherent cellular diversity and complex causes of most cancer types underscore the need to include wide-ranged populations in cancer research.
 Then, and only then, we can get a more complete picture of the disease, which will help us to understand, prevent and treat cancer effectively in all populations.
 However, one of the challenges is that there are not that many biological samples available from Africa in existing biorepositories compared to other parts of the world.
 Through the Fulbright award, I hope to generate a well-annotated biorepository of high-quality biological samples to be able to do the kind of research that I want to carry out.

 What advice do you have for women and people of color interested in pursuing a career in STEM?